 So I make sure to grab some Ready to Serve Rice while I’m at the store.
 It’s quick, it’s portable, so I can take some to work with me if I want a hot meal, and I can make anything with this that I would otherwise.
 It’s just that I can do it in 60 seconds, rather than 20 minutes.

 There are a ton of varieties, but we sort of stick to white rice and Jasmine rice.
 Our cooking preferences work that way.
 If I want to flavor my rice, I do it myself.
 But then, as I’ve said, we’re pretty serious about our our rice around here.

 Now, to the star of the show, curry rice.

 Like any homemade comfort food recipe, curry rice has a million variations depending on the cook.
-For us, it’s just chicken, carrots, potato and curry rough from the supermarket.
-Yes, I could make my own curry rough, but that would take days, not minutes, and to be honest, the store bought stuff isn’t just good, it’s incredible.
+For us, it’s just chicken, carrots, potato and curry roux from the supermarket.
+Yes, I could make my own curry roux, but that would take days, not minutes, and to be honest, the store bought stuff isn’t just good, it’s incredible.
 I might work years to find the right combination of spices and seasonings.

 So we get the ingredients together:

 Just chop the carrots and potato, and take a minute to caramelize the onions, and you’re golden.

 Once those are simmering away and just about ready, we toss the Minute® Ready to Serve Rice in the microwave.
 The amounts and time for cooking will depend on the number of people you’re serving.

 I’m not lying when I say that Japanese curry rice is a thing of beauty.
 And no, I don’t care if it comes from packets and contains MSG.
 It’s good.